Fast leave-one-cluster-out cross-validation using clustered Network Information Criterion (NICc): Simulation study

-We concentrated on comparing the predictive model selection performance of NICc, unclustered NIC, AIC and BIC when data exhibit strong autoregressive correlation in predictor variables ($\phi=0.8$), strong clustering in the response variable ($r_b=10$), and large number of observations per cluster ($N_i = 150$).

-Both underfitting and overfitting models should exhibit poorer out-of-cluster prediction performance, as determined by leave-one-cluster-out cross-validated deviance.
-We started with a total of 5 predictors $(p=5)$ for 50 clusters, and created overfitting scenarios by adding fifth-order polynomial-transformed terms of random-effect predictors.
+For prediction model selection, both under-parameterized and over-parameterized prediction models should exhibit worse out-of-cluster performance, as determined by leave-one-cluster-out deviance.
+For data simulated under a given clustering condition defined above, we started with a total of 5 predictors $(p=5)$, and created overfitting scenarios by adding fifth-order polynomial-transformed terms of random-effect predictors.
 This transformation increases the complexity of the random-effect variables, making the model more likely to overfit individual clusters.